 Visiting time: 8:00 – 23:00

 The Landmark 81 has recently become the highest tower in Ho Chi Minh City in particular, and in Vietnam in general.
-Definitely, it has been become one of the must-visit attractions in Saigon.
+Definitely, it has become one of the must-visit attractions in Saigon.
 It belongs to Vingroup, the largest real estate corporation in Vietnam.
-The building has 81 floors with the height of 461 meters.
+The building has 81 floors with a height of 461 meters.
 It is along with Vinhome Central Park which is surrounded by luxury apartments.
-It is quite far away from the central of the city.
+It is quite far away from the center of the city.

-Address: Vinhomes Tan Cang, Binh Thanh Distric, Ho Chi Minh City
+Address: Vinhomes Tan Cang, Binh Thanh District, Ho Chi Minh City

 Visiting time: Monday – Saturday: 9:30 – 22:00.
 Sunday: Closed